Professor Helen Berry

 Please note: I am working in the Faculty Office and so do not have office hours.
 Please email me if you would like to make an inquiry about postgraduate study: Helen.email@example.com

-- Berry H. Gertrude Bell - Pioneer, Anti-Suffragist, Feminist Icon?.
+- Berry H. Gertrude Bell: Pioneer, Anti-Suffragist, Feminist Icon?.
 In: Gertrude Bell and Iraq: a Life and Legacy.
-2016, London, UK: The British Academy.
-In Press.
+2017, London, UK: Oxford University Press for The British Academy.

 - Berry H. The Pleasures of Austerity.
 Journal for Eighteenth-Century Studies 2014, 37(2), 261-277.